jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 deployment verification without an override under M22 / T2.
 M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.
-Its ETL-timing half moved to M31 (D23), In progress under its accepted plan: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
-M32, the run that observes the chain with the test values, is Blocked on M31 and on G13, the ansible-provision soak.
+Its ETL-timing half moved to M31 (D23), Complete at `9eed006`: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
+M32, the run that observes the chain with the test values, is Blocked on G13, the ansible-provision soak requested on 2026-09-24.
 M24 is Complete at `4b4cb41`; issue #45 was updated and closed on 2026-09-22.
 M25 is Complete at `84b38e5`, and M15 is Complete at `d748d4f`; their repository landing evidence was verified on 2026-09-22.